 Now the equation of motion for a particle is

 Now we study the precession.
-In above expression, the perturbation of constant term will only cause a small deviation from original orbit $u_{0}$ and periodic term $\cos2\phi$ doesn't make a long-term correction of orbit.
-Only term $\phi\sin\phi$ plays a significant role as $\phi$ increases.
+In above expression, the perturbation of constant term will only cause a small deviation from the original orbit $u_{0}$ and the periodic term $\cos2\phi$ doesn't make a long-term correction of the orbit.
+Only the term $\phi\sin\phi$ plays a significant role as $\phi$ increases.
 So one could only consider this effective orbit equation

 where $\epsilon=\frac{3r_{\mathrm{S}}-a}{2p}$ is a small quantity.
 One could write

 So Eq.~\ref{eq3_1_19} could be written as

 where $\Phi=\phi\left(1-\epsilon\right)$.
 Planet's aphelion meets